aradaha/Housing-Time-Series/README.md

 I then used a seasonal model to plot one zipcode and seperate the factors to confirm that there was a seasonal component, so I was right to use SARIMAX rather than ignoring the seasonal data.

+I made a QQ plot to check for normalization.

+Then I calculated the RMSE for Redmond.
+Perhaps not the goal of the project, but it's in the area.
+Also the ROI for Reno, somehwat disappointing.

+Eventually I chose 10 zipcodes based on their 4 year ROI, and checked each of them for RMSE, ultimately picking 5 that happen to be close to Seattle.

 ![alt text](https://i.postimg.cc/2ysCnjBy/Bellvue.gif)